nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -ingress-class `<string>`

-This argument refers to the name of resource `kind: IngressClass`.
-An IngressClass resource with the name equal to the class must be deployed.
-Otherwise, the Ingress Controller will fail to start.
+The `-ingress-class` argument refers to the name of the resource `kind: IngressClass`.
+An IngressClass resource with a name equal to the class must be deployed.
+Otherwise, NGINX Ingress Controller will fail to start.
-The Ingress Controller will process Ingress resources that belong to its class i.e. have the `ingressClassName` field equal to the value of `-ingress-class` and skip the ones without it, but processes all the VirtualServer/VirtualServerRoute/TransportServer resources that do not have the `ingressClassName` field.
+NGINX Ingress Controller will process Ingress resources that belong to its class, that is, those that have the `ingressClassName` field equal to the value of `-ingress-class` and skip the ones without it.
+It will also process all the VirtualServer/VirtualServerRoute/TransportServer resources that do not have the `ingressClassName` field.

 Default `nginx`.
 &nbsp;